The Hill (1965 film): Plot

 Staff Sergeant Williams' ambition fuels his cruel treatment of the prisoners and he openly seeks promotion.
 The RSM dryly points out Williams volunteered for North Africa just as the Germans began bombing London (where Williams previously worked).
-Williams tries to impress the RSM by with a late-night drinking contest.
+Williams tries to impress the RSM with a late-night drinking contest.
 Staff Sergeant Harris is the conscience of the prison who sympathises with the men.
 The RSM considers him too lenient, while the officers, both the commandant and the medical officer, take their duties casually.

 Williams singles out Bartlett and Stevens, the two weakest members of the group, and pushes Stevens' physical punishments to the point he dies from running up and down the artificial hill constructed in the camp.
 The prisoners rise in protest when Roberts accuses Williams of murder with King's support.
 The RSM faces down the general prison population, while Williams gangs up on Roberts in an empty cell and beats him.
 Williams tries to get Roberts' broken foot seen by the medical officer but the RSM prevents it and forces him to drill.
 King protests, and after being subjected to racial abuse by the RSM, refuses to wear his uniform or submit to army discipline.

 After the RSM attempts to blackmail the medical officer by pointing out he had rated Stevens fit for punishment, the medical officer and Harris agree to report Williams and the RSM for abuse.
 Roberts is left alone in a cell thinking they have won until Williams appears to beat him again.
 When King and McGrath intervene, they attack Williams as the film fades to black, while Roberts desperately pleads with them to stop, shouting "you'll muck it up!"